defreng/humtemp/README.md

 The main concern with this service is to achieve sufficient performance with minimal cost.
 At the same time, the usecase doesn't require support for classical ACID transactions - and it is tolerable to lose a few seconds of data in case of database instance failures.

 This lead to the choice of the Redis in-memory key-value store as database backend for the application:
-* The amount of data that is stored is small (~ 50k rows per day, A few bytes per row).
+* The amount of data that is stored is small (~ 50k rows per day, a few bytes per row).
 This can easily be held in memory.
 * Redis offers great performance for given hardware resources
 * Redis offers persistence to disk and cluster functionality to support failure recovery and future horitzontal scaling options
 * AWS offers a managed Redis service (AWS ElastiCache)

-Currently, the Redis database implementation in the "humtemp" microservice is the limiting factor in scaling this application, as only a single-instance Redis deployment is supported.
+Currently, the Redis database implementation in the "humtemp" microservice is the limiting factor in scaling this application horizontally, as only a single-instance Redis deployment is supported.

-If necessary, this limitation can be relaxed to **infinite horizontal scalability** by adding support for multiple, independent Redis database instances.
+If necessary, this limitation can be relaxed to allow **infinite horizontal scalability** by adding support for multiple, independent Redis database instances.
 This can be easily achieved by sharding buckets to individual Redis instances (for example based on hashes of the lab identifier).

+## API Types
+There are multiple options for providing identifiers for the labs:
+* Auto-incrementing integer keys
+* Random UUIDs
+* User-chosen natural IDs

+Auto-incrementing integer keys are popular in relation database, but they require an additional synchronization step, which would add overhead and complexity.

+Instead, humtemp allows the user (posting sensor data) to specify an (almost) arbitrary string as lab identifier.
+It will automatically be added to the DB if it didn't exist so far.

+With this choice, it is up to the user if he wants to specify a human-readable lab identifer (like a combination of building and room number), or a device-generated, random UUID identifier for minimal setup.

 ## Data Model
 Redis requires a flat data model.